wildfly/quickstart/CONTRIBUTING.md

 General Guidelines
 ------------------

-* The sample project should be formatted using the JBoss AS profiles found at http://github.com/jboss/ide-config/tree/master/
+* The sample project should be formatted using the WildFly profiles found at http://github.com/jboss/ide-config/tree/master/

  - Code should be well documented with good comments.
 Please add an author tag (@author) to credit yourself for writing the code.
  - You should use readable variable names to make it easy for users to read the code.

-* The package must be *org.jboss.as.quickstarts*
+* The package must be *org.wildfly.quickstarts*

 * The quickstart project or folder name should match the quickstart name.
 Each sample project should have a unique name, allowing easy identification by users and developers.

-* The quickstart project `<artifactId>` in the `pom.xml` file must be prefixed by `jboss-as-`.
-For example, the `<artifactId>` for the `greeter` quickstart is `jboss-as-greeter`.
+* The quickstart project `<artifactId>` in the `pom.xml` file must be prefixed by `wildfly-`.
+For example, the `<artifactId>` for a `is-f-fast` quickstart is `wildfly-is-f-fast`.

 * If you create a quickstart that uses a database table, make sure the name you use for the table is unique across all quickstarts.

-* The project must follow the structure used by existing quickstarts such as [numberguess](https://github.com/jboss-jdf/jboss-as-quickstart/tree/master/numberguess).
+* The project must follow the structure used by existing quickstarts such as [numberguess](https://github.com/wildfly/quickstart/tree/master/numberguess).
 A good starting point would be to copy the  `numberguess` project.

 * The sample project should be importable into JBoss Developer Studio/JBoss Tools and be deployable from there.